pavelanni/pavelanni-dev/content/blog/control_panel/index.md

 ## What’s next?

 There are so many ways I can build on this project.
-For starters, I could add a GPS and a speedometer to really nail that 88 mph speed limit and make that trigger the time-travel event instead of a lousy button.
-Or I could turn this into a Pomodoro timer, an alarm clock, or a chess clock — time-travel toys for all occasions.
+For starters, I could turn this into a Pomodoro timer, an alarm clock, or a chess clock — time-related toys for all occasions.

 Or, who knows?
 Maybe I’ll create a DIY kit so you can build your own time-travel toy at home.